The Flagship

 James Dyson

-James is a freelance sound designer and musician based in the UK, and creates third-party preset packs as JD Soundsets.
-He draws inspiration and influence from Tangerine Dream and 80s film scores, and has designed sounds for Modal and IK Multimedia.
+James is a freelance sound designer and musician based in the UK.
+He creates third-party preset packs as JD Soundsets.
+He draws inspiration and influence from Tangerine Dream, 80s film scores, and others and has been a long-time sound designer for Cherry Audio, Modal, and IK Multimedia.

 Katharine Fountain